Admission to LUMES 2020-2022 is now closed!

 *IMPORTANT notice: For documents from some countries you should not attach a cover sheet, please refer to the country specific information on University Admissions webpage.

 The LUMES Applicant Summary must be filled in completely and signed.
 If you fill out the whole form by hand, please write neatly using block letters.

 The Statement of Purpose Form must be filled in completely and must be signed by you personally.

-The questions we want your personal, truthful, and succinct answers to are the following:
+We want to know your personal, truthful and concise answers to the following questions:

 - What in the LUMES curriculum has sparked your interest in particular and why?

 - How do you expect to benefit from the LUMES programme and in your future plans after completion of LUMES?

 Responses should be between 100 and 180 words and fit within the allotted space given on the form.
 Please note that an application without answers to all 3 questions will not be considered.